lucono/karma-test-explorer/docs/documentation.md

 `karmaTestExplorer.enableExtension` | Explicitly enables or disables Karma Test Explorer when its default project inspection to automatically enable or disable itself does not yield the desired decision
 `karmaTestExplorer.projectRootPath` | The working directory where the project is located (relative to the root folder) `karmaTestExplorer.projectType` | The type of the project.
 This will be auto-detected if not specified.
 Specify the right project type if not correctly auto-detected
-`karmaTestExplorer.defaultAngularProjectName` | Only applies to Angular projects.
-This is the default Angular project to be loaded for testing.
+`karmaTestExplorer.defaultAngularProjects` | The projects in the Angular workspace to be loaded by default for testing.
 If not specified, the default project specified in `angular.json` is loaded instead
 `karmaTestExplorer.testFramework` | The test framework used by the project.
 The framework will be auto-detected if none is specified.
 Specify the right test framework if it is not correctly auto-detected
 `karmaTestExplorer.karmaConfFilePath` | The path where the `karma.conf.js` file is located (relative to `projectRootPath`) `karmaTestExplorer.testGrouping` | How tests should be grouped in the Test view side bar